-Through Erie's Public School's reconfiguration, EPS has established various Programs for students.
-These programs allow students to focus their academic and vocational studies in areas of their individual interests.
-While EPS will continue to expand its Program offerings, the following Programs are available to students for the 2018-2019 school year:
+Erie's Public Schools is committed to helping each student define their personal path to success.
+Recognizing that those paths are varied and many, the district has developed specific programs that allow students to focus their academic and vocational studies in areas of their individual interests.
+EPS is constantly evaluating these programs and will continue to expand program offerings in the year ahead.

+The following programs are available to students for the 2023-2024school year:

-- 1. Career and Technical School, located at Erie High School - 2.
-School of Knowledge (Educational Strand), located at Erie High School - 3.
-Health and Certified Personal Trainer Program (CPT), located at Erie High School - 4.
-Northwest Pennsylvania Collegiate Academy, located at NWPA Collegiate Academy - 5.
-Visual and Performing Arts Academy, located at NWPA Collegiate Academy - 6.
+- 1. Career and Technical Education, located at Erie High School - 2.
+Erie High School - 3.
+Northwest Pennsylvania Collegiate Academy - 4.
+Visual and Performing Arts Academy, located at NWPA Collegiate Academy - 5.
 Cyber and Recovery Academy, located at Emerson-Gridley

-While every EPS student will receive high quality academic instruction and have access to elective classes, there are limited slots in some of the above-referenced Programs.
-Participation in those Programs is a privilege and not a right.
-For that reason, some of the Programs have certain admission criteria to ensure those students selected to participate in a particular Program have the academic, behavioral and specialized skills that will make them more likely to be successful in their chosen Program.
+While every EPS student will receive high quality academic instruction and have access to elective classes, there are limited slots in some of the above-referenced programs.
+Participation in those programs is a privilege and not a right.
+For that reason, some of the Programs have certain admission criteria to ensure those students selected to participate in a particular Program have the academic, behavioral and specialized skills that will make them more likely to be successful in their chosen program.
 EPS does not discriminate in the admission or retention of students into these specialized Programs on the basis of race, color, religion, ethnicity, national original, sex, gender, gender identity and expression, sexual orientation, age or disability or any other legally protected class.
 EPS ensures manifestations of disabled students' disabilities are taken into account as required by IDEA and Section 504 when making all admission and continued eligibility determinations.

-A description of each Program, the criteria for admission to each Program and on-going eligibility requirements are set forth below.
+A description of each program, the criteria for admission to each Program and on-going eligibility requirements are set forth below.